 The diagnosis of acute hepatitis C virus (HCV) infection is infrequently made, primarily because more than 70% of patients do not have symptoms associated with the acute infection[1,2].
 Overall, approximately 25% of all patients with acute HCV present with jaundice, and 10 to 20% develop gastrointestinal symptoms (nausea, vomiting, or abdominal pain).
 As would be expected, among those persons with clinically recognized acute HCV, the reported rates of symptoms are much higher and typically include jaundice, fatigue, flu-like symptoms, and dark urine (Figure 1 and Figure 2)[3,4].
-On average, when symptoms do occur, they typically manifest 6-8 weeks after exposure (range 5 to 12 weeks) and last for 2 to 12 weeks[1,2].
+On average, when symptoms do occur, they typically manifest 6 to 8 weeks after exposure (range 5 to 12 weeks) and last for 2 to 12 weeks[1,2].
 In many cases, laboratory abnormalities may provide the initial clue to suggest a diagnosis of acute HCV infection.
-Rising alanine aminotransferase (ALT) levels are typically observed approximately 40-50 days after infection, although, in one series, the period between post-transfusion HCV infection and ALT elevation had a wide range (6 to 112 days).
+Rising alanine aminotransferase (ALT) levels are typically observed approximately 40 to 50 days after infection, although, in one series, the period between post-transfusion HCV infection and ALT elevation had a wide range (6 to 112 days).
 In large case series involving primarily symptomatic patients, mean peak ALT values have tended to range between 400-1000 IU/L. Overall, ALT levels exceed 1000 U/L in only about 20% of cases of acute hepatitis C. Serum bilirubin levels may also be elevated, but they do not typically exceed 12 mg/dL.
 During the initial months of infection, ALT levels usually fluctuate, whereas bilirubin levels trend toward normal.
-Occasionally acute hepatitis C can manifest as a severe illness, but no cases of acute liver failure have been reported in the United States.
+Occasionally acute hepatitis C can manifest as a severe illness, but acute fulminant hepatitis C is rare.

 The acute phase of hepatitis C is generally defined as the first 6 months of the infection.
 Our knowledge of the course of acute hepatitis C is incomplete due to the difficulty in identifying patients with acute infection and the limited availability of animal models.
 In addition, prior research that focused on the course of acute hepatitis C infection and early viral dynamics primarily involved patients with transfusion-related acute hepatitis C, but fewer than 5% of contemporary cases result from the transfusion of blood products.
 Thus, some older data may not apply to contemporary patients with acute HCV, since the course of illness for patients with transfusion-related acute hepatitis C may significantly differ from patients who acquire infection via other routes, such as injection-drug use.
-Nevertheless, based on available data, investigators have described the viral dynamics of acute hepatitis as occurring in 3 phases: (1) pre-ramp up phase, also known as the eclipse phase (unknown duration), (2) ramp-up phase (lasting 8-10 days), and (3) plateau phase (lasting 45-68 days) (Figure 3).
-During the ramp-up phase, exponential growth of HCV occurs, with a doubling of viral load every 10.8 hours.
+Nevertheless, based on available data, investigators have described the viral dynamics of acute hepatitis as occurring in 3 phases: (1) pre-ramp up phase, also known as the eclipse phase (unknown duration), (2) ramp-up phase (lasting 8 to 10 days), and (3) plateau phase (lasting 45 to 68 days) (Figure 3).
+During the ramp-up phase, exponential replication of HCV occurs, with a doubling of viral load every 10.8 hours.
 The ramp-up phase transitions to a plateau phase characterized by high-level hepatitis C viremia.
 Studies involving chimpanzees and humans have shown the plateau phase is typically reached within the first two weeks after inoculation of HCV via transfusion, but in some patients low-level viremia persists for up to 2 months before the virus even enters the ramp-up phase.
 Serum HCV levels generally peak within 6 to 10 weeks of infection, regardless of eventual progression to chronic or resolved infection.
-The HCV RNA levels can fluctuate widely in acute hepatitis C. Overall, approximately 70-80% of individuals infected with hepatitis C will progress to persistent infection and about 20-30% will spontaneously resolve the infection (Figure 4).
+The HCV RNA levels can fluctuate widely in acute hepatitis C, with some individuals demonstrating intermittent decline in viral levels below the level of detection for HCV RNA during some of these fluctuations.
+Overall, approximately 70 to 80% of individuals infected with hepatitis C will progress to persistent infection and about 20 to 30% will spontaneously resolve the infection (Figure 4).

 Immune Response to Acute HCV Infection

 The immune response to the acute phase of HCV infection includes both humoral and cellular components.
 Based on the overall immune response, patients either have persistence of viral infection (Figure 5) or clearance of HCV (Figure 6).
 In most individuals, anti-HCV antibodies appear 7 to 8 weeks after exposure.
 Antibodies may appear slightly later after transfusion-related infection than after other modes of HCV transmission.
 Greater than 80%, 90%, and 97% of patients demonstrate anti-HCV by 15 weeks, 5 months, and 6 months, respectively.
-Notably, up to 3% of patients with chronic hepatitis C may never seroconvert (Figure 4).
+Notably, HCV seroconversion can rarely be delayed beyond one yearand may not occur at all in some patients with advanced HIV infection (Figure 4).
 The role of antibody production in the control of the HCV remains unclear.
 Antibodies do not seem to confer protection against re-infection, and some individuals develop abortive infections in which the immune system controls viremia without evidence of seroconversion.
 In contrast, the cellular immune response appears to play a critical role in controlling acute infection; strong CD4 and CD8 HCV-specific T-cell responses generally correlate with recovery from acute infection.
 The emergence of the cellular immune response to HCV often corresponds with elevation in serum hepatic aminotransferase levels.

 Spontaneous Clearance of HCV

 Among those individuals who have spontaneous resolution of the HCV, it typically occurs within 1 year after infection.
-Although most studies have shown those who clear HCV without specific therapy do so within 12 weeks of the clinical presentation[3,4,10], others have shown a more delayed clearance that occurs after 6-12 months[11,12].
-Both the presence of jaundice at the time of initial infection[3,4,13] and a rapid decline in viral load during the first 4 to 8 weeks after infection[4,14] correspond with sustained viral clearance.
-Other host responses or viral factors, however, have not demonstrated a consistent association with spontaneous clearance of HCV[4,11].
+Although most studies have shown those who clear HCV without specific therapy do so within 12 weeks of the clinical presentation[3,4,14], others have shown a more delayed clearance that occurs after 6 to 12 months[15,16].
+The presence of jaundice at the time of initial infection[3,4], more rapid decline in viral load during the first 4 to 8 weeks after infection[4,17], and the CC polymorphism on the IL28b gene are associated with greater probability of spontaneous viral clearance in acute hepatitis C.

 Diagnosis of Acute HCV Infection